 This is a story, rather, one of my few stories with a female character in it.
 I don’t know why, somehow, no woman gives me her story but this one sure did.
-Although, it was tough to get her ready for the photograph, but I did it.
+Although it was tough to get her ready for the photograph, I did it.

 I found her ranting at the railway platform, to whom, I don’t know.
 I stood there to see if I can help.
 She looked like a vagabond with all those big beads garland around here and dressed in a typical Maharashtrian fashion.

-She suddenly got very logicospiritual and started talking about the hypocrisy in people.
-She as very annoyed by the fact that the people don’t have respect for human and then they go to temples and give huge amount of donation.
+She suddenly got very spiritual and started talking about the hypocrisy of people.
+She as very annoyed by the fact that the people don’t have respect for human and then they go to temples and give a huge amount of donation.

 मैं भगवन हूँ!